 The status of gig workers in the US has been quite controversial so far.
 Platforms like Uber, Lyft, Instacart, and others are basically new things in the world.
 Therefore, the rights of the workers may not be completely stated in US law.
 Meanwhile, the November’s election leads to some of the gig companies to fight for the rights of their workers.
 Uber is one of them.

 There is a story shared by Jason Schaal, one of the Uber drivers living in Minneapolis.
 Last month, when he was just sitting at home and checking his phone, there was a message from Uber, the platform where he works.
 The subject line of the message said, “Make your voice heard.”
 The rest of the message said that the US Department of Labor was evaluating some rules.
 One of them is regarding the determination of the independent status of gig workers.
-Schaal and other workers in Uber were asked to comment on the plan.
+Schaal and other workers in Uber were asked to comment on the plan of employees monitoring software.

 Schaal has many reasons to choose to be a gig worker as his job.
 As information, he doesn’t only work in Uber but also in other platforms; they are Lyft, Instacart, and Shipt.
 He said that the main reason why he prefers the job is because of the flexibility.
 He is able to balance other jobs.
 And even if they just want to have a holiday, it is also easier to do.
 Sure, money is also an important point here.
 Schaal and his fellow workers can gain extra money from this job.
 That’s why; many people are currently interested in being a gig worker whether full-time or part-time.